hansoksendahl/bubblehash/README.md

 WebRTC Application Programming Interface (API) to establish peer-to-peer connections between connected clients.

-The software consists of a server component and a client component.
-Which implement a protocol over which to distribute data stored as Javascript Object Notation (JSON).
+The software implement a Chord protocol over which to distribute data stored in Javascript Object Notation (JSON).